genlgist/Team_A_Final_Project/README.md

 # Machine Learning

 Tensorflow will be used to build a convolutional neural network (CNN) classification model that will be used to classify expressions of uploaded black and white headshots.
-Google Colab was used to code the model and import all necessary python libraries.
+Google Colab was used to code the model and import all necessary python libraries to build initial saved model in a hdf (.h5) file format.
+Team is also considering whether to embed this model directly into a flask or javascript app.

+# Benefits of a CNN Model

+Automatically detects the important features without human supervision.
+High accuracy rate for image classification and recognition.
+CNN is also proven effective with video, pattern and face recognition.
+The algorithm is fast and simple.

+# Limitations of a CNN Model

+Missing pixels can have a detrimental effect on the verification process of the model.
+If the CNN has several layers then the training process takes a lot of time if the computer doesn't consist of a good GPU.
+Requires a large dataset to process and train the neural network.

 # Dashboard